albi-3/healthtracker/README.md

             // Display BMI result
             document.getElementById('result').innerHTML = 'Your BMI: ' + bmi;

+            // Display "Normal BMI" if BMI is within the normal range if (bmi >= 18.5 && bmi <= 24.9) {
+                document.getElementById('effects').innerHTML = 'Normal BMI';
+                document.getElementById('plans').innerHTML = 'Maintain a balanced diet and engage in regular physical activity to stay healthy.';
+                // Clear any existing causes
+                document.getElementById('causes').innerHTML = '';
+            } else {
-            // Display effects based on BMI
-            var effects = getEffects(bmi);
+                // Display effects, plans, and causes based on BMI var effects = getEffects(bmi);
-            document.getElementById('effects').innerHTML = 'Effects: ' + effects;
+                document.getElementById('effects').innerHTML = effects ?
+'Effects: ' + effects : '';

-            // Display diet and workout plans based on BMI category var plans = getPlans(bmi);
+                var plans = getPlans(bmi);
                 document.getElementById('plans').innerHTML = 'Plans: ' + plans;

-            // Display causes based on BMI
                 var causes = getCauses(bmi);
                 document.getElementById('causes').innerHTML = causes ?
 'Causes: ' + causes : '';
+            }

             // Update BMI meter
             updateBMIMeter(bmi);
         }

         function getEffects(bmi) {
-            // Add your logic to determine effects based on BMI
+            var effects = '';
-            // Example logic: Just for illustration, not accurate if (bmi < 18.5) {
+            if (bmi < 18.5) {
-                return 'Underweight.
-Your normal BMI is 18.5.';
-            } else if (bmi >= 18.5 && bmi <= 24.9) {
-                return 'Normal weight';
+                effects = 'You are underweight, which may lead to reduced energy levels and a weakened immune system.
+It is essential to consult with a healthcare professional.';
             } else if (bmi >= 25 && bmi <= 29.9) {
-                return 'Overweight.
-Your normal BMI is 24.9.';
+                effects = 'You are overweight, which may increase the risk of chronic diseases like heart disease and diabetes.
+Consider a balanced diet and regular exercise.';
-            } else {
+            } else if (bmi > 29.9) {
-                return 'Obese.
-Your normal BMI is 24.9.';
+                effects = 'You are obese, which may lead to various health problems.
+Consult with a healthcare professional for a personalized plan.';
             }
+            return effects;
         }

         function getPlans(bmi) {
-            // Add your logic to determine plans based on BMI
+            var plans = '';
-            // Example logic: Just for illustration, not accurate if (bmi < 18.5) {
+            if (bmi < 18.5) {
-                return 'Follow a diet rich in protein and healthy fats.
-Consider weight training.';
+                plans = 'Consider a diet rich in proteins and healthy fats.
+Consult with a nutritionist for a personalized plan.';
             } else if (bmi >= 18.5 && bmi <= 24.9) {
-                return 'Maintain a balanced diet and regular exercise routine.';
+                plans = 'Maintain a balanced diet and engage in regular physical activity to stay healthy.';
             } else if (bmi >= 25 && bmi <= 29.9) {
-                return 'Focus on a calorie-controlled diet and increase physical activity.';
+                plans = 'Focus on a calorie-controlled diet and increase your physical activity.
+Consult with a healthcare professional for guidance.';
             } else {
-                return 'Consult with a healthcare professional for personalized advice.';
+                plans = 'Consult with a healthcare professional for a comprehensive weight management plan tailored to your needs.';
             }
+            return plans;
         }

         function getCauses(bmi) {
-            // Add your logic to determine causes based on BMI
+            var causes = '';
-            // Example logic: Just for illustration, not accurate if (bmi < 18.5) {
+            if (bmi < 18.5) {
-                return 'Possible causes of underweight include inadequate calorie intake, high metabolism, inadequate nutrition, underlying health conditions, or a combination of these factors.
-Sometimes, mental health issues like stress, anxiety, or depression can also contribute to weight loss or difficulty gaining weight.
-It\'s essential to address the root cause and work with healthcare professionals, such as a doctor or nutritionist, to develop a healthy plan for weight management. <a id="moreDetailsLink" href="https://www.medicalnewstoday.com/articles/321612" target="_blank">More details</a>';
+                causes = 'Possible causes of underweight include inadequate calorie intake, high metabolism, inadequate nutrition, underlying health conditions, or a combination of these factors.
+Sometimes, mental health issues like stress, anxiety, or depression can also contribute to weight loss or difficulty gaining weight.';
             } else if (bmi >= 25 && bmi <= 29.9) {
-                return 'Possible causes of overweight include excess calorie intake, lack of physical activity,genetic factors low-nutrient meals, sedentary lifestyles and environmental effects such as easy availability to unhealthy foods all contribute to this imbalance. <a id="moreDetailsLink" href="https://www.cdc.gov/obesity/basics/causes.html" target="_blank">More details</a>';
+                causes = 'Possible causes of overweight include excess calorie intake, lack of physical activity, genetic factors, low-nutrient meals, sedentary lifestyles, and environmental effects such as easy availability of unhealthy foods.';
             } else if (bmi > 29.9) {
-                return 'Possible causes of obesity include unhealthy eating habits, lack of physical activity, or genetic factors.Emotional eating and other psychological issues might also play a role. <a id="moreDetailsLink" href="https://www.mayoclinic.org/diseases-conditions/obesity/symptoms-causes/syc-20375742" target="_blank">More details</a>';
+                causes = 'Possible causes of obesity include unhealthy eating habits, lack of physical activity, or genetic factors.
+Emotional eating and other psychological issues might also play a role.';
-            } else {
-                return ''; // Return empty string for normal weight }
             }
+            return causes;
+        }

         function updateBMIMeter(bmi) {
-            // Calculate the position of the arrow based on the BMI value var arrowPosition = (bmi - 18.5) / (29.9 - 18.5) * 100;
+            var arrowPosition = (bmi - 18.5) / (29.9 - 18.5) * 100;

-            // Update the arrow position
             document.getElementById('meterArrow').style.left = arrowPosition + '%';
         }
     </script>